Engaging Environmental Justice in Geoscience Courses

 - Essential elements (what are the core concepts, habits and skills we hope will be integrated into geoscience) and teaching opportunities (where do you integrate in the key concepts, habits, and skills) (20 minutes) - Rob Rohbaugh

 - Think and share in small groups.
-Record discussions in small group workspace pages.
-Produce short list of essential elements in the workspace.
+Produce short list of essential elements.

 - Water & Energy - Service learning and engagement activities with Kahoot (10 minutes) - Rob Rohbaugh